Setagaya family murder: Legacy

 The investigation into the murders is among the largest in Japanese history, involving over 246,044 investigators who have collected over 12,545 pieces of evidence.
 All evidence related to the case remains in custody.
 As of December 2021, there is still a ¥20 million reward for information leading to the arrest of the killer.

 In 2015, it was reported that forty officers were assigned to the case full-time.
 In 2019, it was reported that 35 officers are still assigned to the case.
 Every year, the TMPD makes a pilgrimage to the house for memorial ceremonies.
-Takeshi Tsuchida, the chief of Seijo Police Station, was designated as the person in charge of the investigation at the time until his retirement.
+Tsuchida joined the NPO "Sora no Kai" as a special advisor after leaving the TMPD.

 In 2015, An Irie, older sister of Yasuko Miyazawa, filed a complaint to the Broadcast and Human Rights and Other Related Rights Committee of the Broadcasting Ethics & Program Improvement Organization after she claimed that the TV Asahi documentary aired in 2014 misrepresented her after a TV Asahi reporter and ex-FBI agent used profiling to back a theory that the killer murdered the Miyazawas out of resentment.

-In 2019, the TMPD announced that the Miyazawa house will be torn down because of its age and risk of collapsing with the interior already showing signs of deterioration.
+In 2019, the TMPD announced that the Miyazawa house will be torn down because of its age and risk of collapsing, with the interior already showing signs of deterioration.
+Police said that demolishing the house would have no impact on the investigation, as all evidence from the interior had already been preserved.
 The move was appealed by the family and supporters.

+In 2022, Universal Audio/USG launched the podcast Faceless, a deep dive into the Setagaya Murders.
+Written and presented by author Nicolás Obregón, the podcast calls into question many of the accepted narratives surrounding the case.
+Obregón interviews former TMPD Chief Takeshi Tsuchita at length, as well as Setsuko Miyazawa (mother to Mikio, grandmother to Niina and Rei).

+On November 23, 2023, 10 high school students reportedly broke into the site of the Miyazawa residence, conducting a test of courage.
+The TMPD said that the minors will be prosecuted under the Minor Offenses Act.
+They were suspected of entering the area by climbing over a fence, but they did not enter the house.
+In response, new "No trespassing" signs were put up and more foot patrols were stepped up.
+On December 9, 2023, the TMPD conducted a campaign by distributing flyers and other materials at Seijōgakuen-mae Station, appealing for information on the case.

+On May 27, 2024, the Setagaya Ward Assembly passed a motion for Tokyo to use DNA evidence and promote its use, including expansion of DNA information.
+In December 2024, the Sora no Kai handed a request for creating a law on DNA evidence.
+The rules of handling DNA in Japan are different, as there are no national guidelines and the TMPD operates based on regulations provided under the National Public Safety Commission Regulations.